prospermbuma/subscription-tracker/README.md

-# Subscription Tracker
+# Subscription Tracker API
++ A Subscription Management System API
-The API that tracks user's subscriptions of any real subscription-based application.
++ The API that tracks user's subscriptions of any real subscription-based application.

 ## Project Setup
 Run: